 A student may be placed on disciplinary probation for a serious breach of discipline or for persistent minor breaches.
+If he or she earns a D or F in conduct for a quarter, he or she will be placed on Disciplinary Probation for the following quarter.
 He or she will be released from probation at the discretion of the Headmaster after consultation with the student's teachers.
 A student on disciplinary probation may be denied the privilege to participate in certain school or extracurricular activities.